We haven’t baked cakes here for ages and like the No 10 bus, they all come along at once!

 zest of 1 lime

 Melt the butter in a heavy-based saucepan, add all the other ingredients and whisk to a custard over a gentle heat.
-Let cool before filling a far – or a cake – with it.
+If it’s allowed to get too hot the egg will curdle which isn’t a problem but will explain the lumpy bits.
+Let the curd cool before filling a steralised jar – or a cake – with it.
 Keep in the fridge.

 200g cream cheese